danluu/post-mortems/README.md

 [Therac-25](http://sunnyday.mit.edu/papers/therac.pdf).
 The Therac-25 was a radiation therapy machine involved in at least six accidents between 1985 and 1987 in which patients were given massive overdoses of radiation.
 Because of concurrent programming errors, it sometimes gave its patients radiation doses that were thousands of times greater than normal, resulting in death or serious injury.

 [Twilio](https://www.twilio.com/blog/2013/07/billing-incident-post-mortem-breakdown-analysis-and-root-cause.html).
 In 2013, a temporary network partition in the redis cluster used for billing operations, caused a massive resynchronization from slaves.
 The overloaded master crashed and when it was restarted, it started up in read-only mode.
 The auto-recharge component in This resulted in failed transactions from Twilio's auto-recharge service, which unfortunately billed the customers before updating their balance internally.
-So the auto-recharge system contintued to retry the transaction again and again, resulting in multiple charges to customer's credit cards.
+So the auto-recharge system continued to retry the transaction again and again, resulting in multiple charges to customer's credit cards.

 [Valve](https://github.com/valvesoftware/steam-for-linux/issues/3671).
 Steam's desktop client deleted all local files and directories.
 The thing I find most interesting about this is that, after this blew up on social media, there were widespread reports that this was reported to Valve months earlier.
-But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bugreports on this issue.
+But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bug reports on this issue.

 [Yeller](http://yellerapp.com/posts/2014-08-04-postmortem1.html).
 A network partition in a cluster caused some messages to get delayed, up to 6-7 hours.
 For reasons that aren't clear, a rolling restart of the cluster healed the partition.
 There's some suspicious that it was due to cached routes, but there wasn't enough logging information to tell for sure.